rdutta99/best-index-c-py/README.md

-# seven-segment-display-c-py
+# best-index-c-py
-The program for seven segment display on hackerearth in c++ and python with time complexity Theta(n^1.5)
+The program for best index on hackerearth in c++ and python with time complexity Theta(n^1.5)